MarcinLoj/Jira-time-logger/readme.md

 > USER\_EMAIL is JIRA account e-mail

-After that, you have to provide list of issues where you want to log your work time, in the timeloglist.txt file, in format listed below:
+After that, you have to provide list of issues where you want to log your work time, in the /worklogdoc/timeloglist.txt file, in format listed below:

 > ticketName, startTimeOfWork - endTimeOfWork, dateOfWorkOnTask (DD-MM)